Gemini (cryptocurrency exchange): Development

+Regulatory issues and international expansion

 On June 2, 2022, the Commodity Futures Trading Commission (CFTC) filed a suit against Gemini based on alleged misrepresentation of the company's exchange and futures contracts during 2017 meetings with the CFTC.
-The suit is seeking to block Gemini, as well as its affiliates, from trading commodities and getting further investments, in addition to monetary fines.
+The suit is seeking to block Gemini and its affiliates from trading commodities and getting further investments, in addition to monetary fines.
 Also on June 2 Cameron and Tyler Winklevoss announced they would be laying off 10% of the company staff, citing a "contraction phase" known as "crypto winter" in the cryptocurrency industry.

 On January 12, 2023, the Securities and Exchange Commission charged Gemini Trust Company with the unregistered offer and sale of securities to retail investors through the Gemini Earn crypto asset lending program.
 As part of the same action, the SEC also charged Genesis Global Capital, a subsidiary of Digital Currency Group, which held approximately $900 million in investor assets from 340,000 Gemini Earn customers.
 Gemini Earn was shut down in January 2023, following Genesis suspending withdrawals in November 2022.
 The SEC is seeking permanent injunctive relief, disgorgement of ill-gotten gains plus prejudgment interest, and civil penalties against both Gemini and Genesis.

 On February 6, 2023, Genesis Global Holdco announced an agreement in principle with Digital Currency Group and creditors of Genesis Global Capital, including Gemini.
-Gemini will contribute “up to $100 million in cash” as part of the restructuring and recovery agreement.
+Gemini will contribute "up to $100 million in cash" to the restructuring and recovery agreement.

+In May 2023, Gemini announced that Dublin, Ireland would be the location for the company's headquarters in Europe.However, in January 2025, Gemini moved its European headquarters from Dublin to Malta citing difference in present-day regulatory landscape.

+In January 2024, Gemini received crypto registration in France, allowing the company to provide service in the country.

+In January 2025, Gemini reached a $5 million settlement with the U.S. Commodity Futures Trading Commission (CFTC) over allegations that it made misleading statements more than seven years ago regarding the susceptibility of a bitcoin futures contract to price manipulation.The CFTC sued Gemini in 2022.
+It faced allegations of misleading the U.S. regulator.